sindrebroch/ha-flexit/README.md

 This integration uses an unofficial API, use at your own risk.

+Tested with:
+- Nordic S2
-Tested with Flexit Nordic S3 and Nordic S4.
+- Nordic S3
+- Nordic S4

 ## Features
 ### Climate-entity